Avoiding an Injured Finger this Winter

-The most common finger injuries we see in clinic include lacerations, crushing injuries, fractures and sprains.
+The most common finger injuries we see in the clinic include lacerations, crushing injuries, fractures, and sprains.
 Finger sprains are quite common, especially in the sports world, and symptoms may linger for several months.
 In the winter, some types of injuries become more common.
 These can include:

 - Sprains from winter sports